 Grant Wish List

 The grant wish list is a simple listing of any granting needs from area nonprofits that are served by the Community Foundation.
 Submissions to be included are accepted at any time and will be added to the list as we receive them.
-This list can be especially helpful for our donor advisors so that they can see what immediate needs there are in our community that coincide with their interests.
-Not only is this list available to the public here on our website, but we also directly share it with donor advisors and with local newspapers.
+This list can be especially helpful for our donor advisors so that they can see what immediate needs there are in our community that align with their interests.
+Not only is this list available to the public here on our website, but we also directly share it with our donor advisors and with local media.
 Our goal is to help as many nonprofits secure the funding that they need to meet their mission and goals.